 There are a lot of different A.I. services to choose from, so do your research before you commit to one.
 For example, if you need general notes, you can choose a less expensive option like Otter.
 On the other hand, if you’re transcribing an interview for work, you might want something with more features like Rev.

 Make sure your audio quality is pristine for the best results.

 Machine learning is only as good as the data it’s given, so if your audio quality is poor, then the transcription will be too.
 Make sure you’re in a quiet room with no background noise, and use a high-quality microphone for the best results.

 Take advantage of any extra built-in features.

-Some of these software options offer more than just transcription services.
+Some of these audio to text software options offer more than just transcription services.
 Otter, for example, also provides speaker identification so you can see who said what in your document.
 This can be helpful if you’re transcribing an interview or meeting where multiple people are speaking.